 DISTANCE LEARNING (FAD)

 In traditional e-learning this aspect does not cause particular problems.
-A course is inserted into the platform (LMS) as a SCORM package, a few settings must be configured and then the course is associated with the certificate generation.
+A course is inserted into the LMS platform (learning management system) as a SCORM package, a few settings must be configured and then the course is associated with the certificate generation.
 When the user has finished to follow the course, a SCORM signal is sent to the LMS that, in turn, releases the certificate to the learner.

 What would happen if the content of a course made with virtual reality techniques, the e-learning object, were outside the platform?
 VR applications are created with real “game engines” and generate a complex output.
 They are not small ZIP packets loadable like a video course onto the LMS, and they can be gigabytes in size.